kupl/SeamFuzz-Artifact/README.md

 ...
 ```

-* Note that the instruction above was performed in our VM image.
+* Note that the instructions above were performed on our VM image.

 ### Performing full experiments.
-By using `run_fuzzbench.sh` script file, users can do all experiments in our paper.
+By running `run_fuzzbench.sh` script file, users can do all experiments in our paper.

 ```
 ./run_fuzzbench.sh -t [TRIALS] -s [TIME] -p [EXP_PATH] -r [REPORT] -e [EXP_NAME] -F [FUZZBENCH_PATH] -b [BENCHMARK_PATH] -f [FUZZER_PATH]